 This laboratory experience is designed to teach students about the basic concepts of urban agriculture.
 Students will gain hands on experience in the field of urban agriculture ranging from topics such as hydroponics, soil quality, composting, worm farming, erosion control, plant cloning and propagation, micro-greens, and how to grow food in planter boxes or small containers.
 Students will be taught a wide range of agricultural principles related to urban farming, urban gardening, and how to grow and distribute food locally in a sustainable system.
-(1 unit; Fall, even years)
+Additional lab fee.
+(1 unit; Fall)

 This course assesses the importance of soil and water as natural resources for ecosystems and societies.
 Soil and water resources, soil erosion, government conservation programs, water conservation, irrigation, salinity and drainage will be discussed.
 Understanding the principles of the soil water cycle to improve water use efficiency of dry land and irrigate systems.
 Understand how to utilize soil resource assessment tools to make land management decisions.
 Prerequisite: ENV 110.
 (3 units; Spring, even years)

 |01/08/2024||F||1:15 PM - 4:15 PM||TBA|